cyrilsebastian1811/Recipe-Management-System-backend/README.md

 # webapp-backend
-This is the back-end for the web application
+This is the backend for the web application developed for CSYE 7374 course.
+We have used node.js and express.js to create REST API endpoints for a recipe management system.
+We are using PostgresQL for the database.

+In order to run the application, navigate to the src folder and run "node index.js".

+If running the application locally, create a .env file at the root of the project with the following variables

+WEBAPP_PORT =
+DB_USER =
+DB_HOST_NAME =
+DB_DATABASE_NAME =
+DB_PASSWORD =
+DB_PORT =